top of page

 • Dress for success.
 You should look like the best version of yourself.
 Be comfortable but professional and able to move naturally in your clothing and footwear.

-• Arrive with all forms and your conflict calendar completely filled out.
+• Arrive with all forms and your conflict calendar wholly filled out.
 An accurate conflict form is critical.
-DO NOT rush completing paperwork; we need all the information to make casting decisions.
+Please DO NOT rush to complete the paperwork; we need all the information to make casting decisions.

 • Exhibit courteous and professional behavior to everyone you encounter that day.
 Your conduct at every point of the process is observed and noted.